softprops/json-env-logger/README.md

 ### adding more structure

-The `log` crate is working its way towards adding first class interfaces for structured fields in its macros. `json_logger` will serialize them when present.
+The `log` crate is working its way towards adding first class interfaces for structured fields in its macros.
+Rather then reinvent that functionality, this crate embraces it.  `json_logger` will serialize these key-value pairs when present.
 Sadly the `log` crate doesn't expose these macro interfaces quite yet. ...But `kv-log-macro` does!

 ```toml